RichQUACK.com Price Tops $0.0000 on Top Exchanges (QUACK)

-RichQUACK.com (QUACK) traded up 0% against the US dollar during the 1-day period ending at 13:00 PM Eastern on October 8th.
-In the last seven days, RichQUACK.com has traded down 3.9% against the US dollar.
-RichQUACK.com has a total market cap of $27.95 million and approximately $525,639.82 worth of RichQUACK.com was traded on exchanges in the last day.
-One RichQUACK.com token can now be purchased for about $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
+RichQUACK.com (QUACK) traded 1.2% lower against the US dollar during the 24-hour period ending at 21:00 PM ET on October 9th.
+RichQUACK.com has a total market cap of $27.37 million and $589,010.46 worth of RichQUACK.com was traded on exchanges in the last day.
+One RichQUACK.com token can now be purchased for $0.0000 or 0.00000000 BTC on major exchanges.
+During the last week, RichQUACK.com has traded down 0.5% against the US dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.